vin136/Machine-Learning-Interview-Questions/system_design_prep.md

+# Questions: Front end

+When there is any new application, you'd want to start developing independently, how's the communication/synchronization, say you might need some functionality before you can do etc ?

+# API Design

+## Basics
+Api's over the web, communication types.

+Many protocols built on top of

+`TCP` : HTTP,websockets,smtp,SSH
+`UDP`: WebRTC(peer-peer,eg: googlemeet)

+building a realtime chat-system with HTTP , client needs to do polling and expensive,
+- with websockets, you send a http request and your connection is upgraded to websocket(status code 101), then a persistent connection is established.once established data can move in either side.
+- con of websockets : stateful, hard to recover from lost connection.

+## Represention

+  Data Formats
+  Textual formats: good when the client is outside organization as readability plays a big role.

+  - JSON => Compact,human readable, and language agnostic(imagine pickling the data and sending)

+  Binary Format: much more compact with stronger schema.
+  - protobuffer,apache-thrift,avro

+## Paradigms

+REST API

+What's REST ?

+It's the series of guidelines made to make web scalable,reliable,here are those

+- Client-Server architecture,aka request-response : seperation of concerns
+- Cache : store response to the earlier request. response data should be explicitly marked as `cacheable`.
+Tradeoff: reduce reliability(stale data) but increases speed.
+But typically we have `Expires` header in the HTTP response.
+- Stateless: Reliability(under failure,since server stores no data,client is not effected) and Scalability(since data is removed after processig a request,server can handle more requests)

+  `Cons`: repeated effort,or establish connection.

+GRAPHQL
+gRpc

+1. Forward and Backward compatibility.

 # Testing

 Unit tests: tests on individual components that each have a single responsibility (ex. function that filters a list).